 Multiple apps on sub-domains:

-To sum up, the development team helps to make work with the Angular framework easier.
+To sum up, the development team helps to make working with the Angular framework easier.
 The main change is the implementation of Ivy.
-If you are thinking to run the update or no, keep in mind, that the developers announced that they will support Angular 1.7 till Apr 18, 2020.
+If you are thinking of running the update or not, keep in mind, that the developers announced that they will support Angular 1.7 till Apr 18, 2020.
 Also, it is better to update right now, so you can check if your app is compatible with Ivy.

 The update to Angular 8 version should not take much time and should not create some errors, especially if you migrated over using the new HttpClient and to RxJS 6.